msi-ris/Tutorials/rnaseq_cmd.md

 [Return to top](#top)
 ### <a name="4.2"></a> 4.2: Building Your Own Index
-As of this writing (November 2018), the pre-built indices are only available for human, mouse mouse, Norway rat, common fruit fly, *C. elegans*, and baker's yeast.
+As of this writing (November 2018), the pre-built indices are only available for human, house mouse, Norway rat, common fruit fly, *C. elegans*, and baker's yeast.
 If you are analyzing data from a species that does not have a pre-built index, then you will have to produce your own.